BarryCarlyon/twitch_misc/examples/browse_categories/README.md

 It uses Implicit auth to obtain a token, but this is just for the [GitHub pages demo](https://barrycarlyon.github.io/twitch_misc/examples/browse_categories/).

-You can use any kind of token
+If you are building this yourself and as a "server" application, you can use any kind of token as it's all public data.

+Normally for a server solution (you first wouldn't be doing it client side or with fetch), you'd normally use a [Client Credentaisl/App Access/Server to Server token](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#oauth-client-credentials-flow)

 ## TRY THIS EXAMPLE NOW!